SergeyVolodko/taksa/README.md

 # taksa
-Is a service which goal is to collect map of corruption.
-In order to see where, for how much money which problem one can solve
+Is a service which goal is to collect map of bribes in Ukraine.
+In order to see where, for how much money which problem can be solve or which "service" provided.